Pharmacy Residency Program

 Pharmacy Residency – Postgraduate Year Two, Internal Medicine

-Wyckoff Heights Medical Center offers a one-year Pharmacy Residency Program (PGY1).
-This new program offers a variety of learning opportunities at an established teaching hospital located in a diverse neighborhood in Brooklyn, NY.
-PGY1 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.
-The program’s primary goal is to equip the resident with the knowledge, skills, confidence, and abilities to provide care in a direct patient care setting.
+Wyckoff Heights Medical Center offers a one-year PGY1 Pharmacy Residency Program.
+This program provides a variety of learning opportunities at an established teaching hospital located in a diverse neighborhood in Brooklyn, NY.
+PGY1 residency programs build upon Doctor of Pharmacy (PharmD) education and outcomes to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the educational competency areas, goals, and objectives.
+Residents who successfully complete PGY1 residency programs will be skilled in diverse patient care, practice management, leadership, and education, and be prepared to provide patient care, seek board certification in pharmacotherapy (i.e., BCPS), and pursue advanced education and training opportunities including postgraduate year two (PGY2) residencies.
+This program’s primary goal is to equip the resident with the knowledge, skills, confidence, and abilities to provide care in a direct patient care setting.
 In this program, the resident will train under a passionate and expert pharmacy faculty in a multidisciplinary team that provide comprehensive medication therapy management across a broad spectrum of medical populations.

 Eligibility Requirements